 So what’s a time-strapped designer to do?
 Find focus and be strategic.
 One way to do this is to understand which marketing channels work best for you.
 For example, HoneyBook tracks where all of your leads came from, so you can figure out where to spend your time and energy marketing your services.

 Once you’ve figured out which marketing channels are working for you, cater your content to that channel and create content that highlights your unique design aesthetic or business style for a specific audience.

 “It amazes me how terrified people are to niche down.
 I get it, I was there, but I’m telling you, in the majority of businesses I watch and work with in our creative industry, it’s those who go after a precise niche that really ‘make it.’”

 Getting paid is paramount to your business’ health and cash flow, yet it’s one area that remains a challenge for entrepreneurs.
 Lost payments and slow checks sent via snail mail are large contributors to the problem.
 “Freelancers experiencing non-payment lose an average of $6,000 annually,” said Caitlin Pearce, executive director of Freelancers Union in New York City.
 They also “spend a lot of time and energy having to track down payments when they could be working or finding new clients.”

 One solution is to cut down on the time it takes to get paid with online invoicing.
-Over 80% of invoices sent through HoneyBook are paid within one day.
+Over 80% of online invoices sent through HoneyBook are paid within one day.